sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Enter Elixir.
 In Elixir processes are not expensive and they are protected in the same way operating system threads are protected.
-Of course you can have tons of asynchronous stuff happening, but they all need to wait for I/O or disk they would all block.
-But blocking is not the problem
+Of course you can have tons of asynchronous stuff happening, but if all your processes are waiting on I/O, for example waiting for a database request to complete, they all would be blocked.
+But blocking is not the problem.
  - *it's the expense & overhead of the process (or thread)*.

+ Node.js (Reactive programming) tell us that blocking is the problem that is being solved.
+ Blocking is not the problem.

 I've seen several articles about reactive programming with this kind of statement:
  `rather than hog a thread even while it’s blocked`. and `don't hog the thread`.